 and took a left turn (which later turned out to be our major mistake) as we ended up walking down a side path that led us back to the Church of Santa Maria Assunta.

 Now what?
 I was determined to find this Sacro Monte and decided to take the 6 pm bus back to Stresa instead.
 This meant I could not mess up and miss that 6pm bus or I would be staying in Orta San Giulio for the night.

 Somehow, I found this path that lead up another hill.

 As many of you know, I am a tower climber.
 I was in very good shape by the time I reached Stresa.
 I did not even huff and puff at all a week earlier while climbing the tower in Bolgona and yet I huffed and puffed all the way up to Sacro Monte.
 My legs felt like jelly as I reached the top.
-I found out that I arrived a very unique way (the wrong way/some sort of side or back entrance) instead of through the front entrance.
+I ending up arriving a very unique way (the wrong way/some sort of side or back entrance) instead of through the front entrance.
 Even so, I was thrilled that I found it.

 Let me tell you, it was well worth the effort to hike that hill and find Sacro Monte.
 It was peaceful, nice and cool, and a place I could have spent hours visiting.
 I am going to do another blog post on my time in Sacro Monte, as I need an entire post to try to explain this magical place.

 At 5:15, I still was not ready to leave but needed to catch that bus.
 I was already pushing it and should have left much earlier because I not only had to figure out how to get back down to the town but I also needed to get back to that bus stop before 6pm and I had no idea how to get back.

 The sign near the correct entrance (where you see the red X) seemed to indicate that it was very easy to find the town of Orta by going that way.
 The arrow (that I drew on this photo) is the where I arrived.
 I was really nervous deciding which way to go since I always seem to choose the wrong path but decided to trust in the sign.